Call us on

-I am a Senior Associate in the Serious Injury team in Sheffield.
+I am a Partner in the Serious Injury team in Sheffield.
 I work on cases involving head, spinal cord, multiple orthopaedic and/or psychiatric injuries.

 I have the same rights of audience as a Barrister in Court, which means I am able to represent my clients at interlocutory Court hearings, such as case management conferences and pre-trial reviews.

 I am passionate about charity and community work, and over the last few years have been involved in a variety of fundraising activities for several charities.
 In 2012, I slept outside Sheffield Cathedral to raise money and awareness of homelessness.

 I am also a Trustee at Headway Derby, a charity helping people cope with the effects of brain injuries.
 In my role I try to maximise the quality of service so that individuals and their families have the right support, guidance and skills in place to move forwards after a traumatic injury.

 I thoroughly enjoy being part of a process which helps individuals who are at their most vulnerable overcome their injuries and maximise their quality of life after suffering from serious injuries.

 In my spare time I enjoy going to the gym, reading, relaxing with friends and family, watching sport and socialising.

 "My life has completely changed now and I couldn’t be happier.
 A big thank you for all your hard work with the case and a thank you to everyone at Irwin Mitchell for all the support I’ve had." - Anonymous

 "All members of the team working for me on my case worked with the utmost professional approach to all situations throughout, they not only supported me but also my family.
 The team were extremely hard working, trustworthy and very friendly.
 I view them as friends."